How to create a website with WordPress in 2021

 Step 5: Install Beaver Builder (plugin) and the Astra theme

-Now that we have the settings behind us, we can start working on more important parts.
+Now that we have the settings behind us, we can start working on more critical parts.
 You will now really feel like you are creating a WordPress website.
-We will start working on the design and the functionalities of your website.
+We will begin working on the design and the functionalities of your website.

-So we are going to download and install the Beaver Builder plugin and the WordPress theme Astra on our website.
-The Beaver Builder plugin allows us to assemble and lay out beautiful pages and the Astra theme takes care of the design.
+So we will download and install the Beaver Builder plugin and the WordPress theme Astra on our website.
+The Beaver Builder plugin allows us to assemble and beautiful layout pages, and the Astra theme takes care of the design.

 Install Beaver Builder (lite) plugin

-Let’s start with the plugin Beaver Builder which we’re going to use as a page builder, or page builder.
-There is a paid version that I definitely recommend.
-It gives you a lot more options and you can really create beautiful pages with it.
+Let’s start with the plugin Beaver Builder, which we will use as a page builder or page builder.
+There is a paid version that I recommend.
+It gives you a lot more options, and you can create beautiful pages with it.
 This page is also made with it.

 However, you can also initially go for the free variant, namely Beaver Builder Lite.
 This is also a great starting point when you are just starting to create WordPress websites.

-You will now land on a page where you can search for plugins in the official WordPress plugin directory.
+You will now land on a page to search for plugins in the official WordPress plugin directory.
 All plugins you can find here are free.
-However, it is possible that a plugin promotes the paid version which has extra features.
+However, a plugin may promote the paid version, which has extra features.

-To install Beaver Builder you can search for “Beaver Builder” in the top right box.
-Once you have done this it will search for you and you will see the plugin as the first result.
+To install Beaver Builder, you can search for “Beaver Builder” in the correct top box.
+Once you have done this, it will search for you, and you will see the plugin as the first result.